jfifield/sshtunnel/README.md

 ## Features

+1. Simple UI
-1. Manage multiple sessions and tunnels
+2. Manage multiple sessions and tunnels
-2. Local and remote tunnels supported
+3. Local and remote tunnels supported
-3. Bind local ports to any local address
+4. Bind local ports to any local address
-4. Basic username/password and private key authentications
+5. Basic username/password and private key authentications
-5. Configurable encryption ciphers
+6. Configurable encryption ciphers
-6. Enable/disable compression
+7. Enable/disable compression
-7. Quick connect/disconnect from tray
+8. Quick connect/disconnect from tray
-8. Background connection monitoring (automatic reconnection; no hanging sessions)
+9. Background connection monitoring (automatic reconnection; no hanging sessions)
-9. Lightweight (it has a small memory footprint of ~16 MB RAM)
+10. Fast and lightweight (multithreaded with a small memory footprint of ~16 MB RAM)
-10. Multi-platform (it runs on JVM)
+11. Multi-platform (it runs on Linux, Windows, and Mac OS)
-11. Portable or standalone installation (it can be run from an external disk or a USB flash drive)
+12. Portable or standalone installation (it can be run from an external disk or a USB flash drive)

 ## Download